Registration for RAB NSAC summerprogram 2023 is closed.

 · Being able to independently make PD / AD tours.

-Kick-off day: the kick-off will take place on April 2nd at USC universum in Amsterdam.
-More information about the exact timetable of this day will follow later.
-On this day, the entry requirements are tested.
+Kick-off days: Selection will be made in February, the preparation weekend will be organised in March or April, both dates are mandatory.
+On the selection day entry requirements are tested.
 These requirements are necessary to ensure that participants’ are skillful enough to follow the course and to keep the focus of the course on techniques which can’t be practiced in the Netherlands.
 It is therefore important to meet these requirements.
-For this reason the kick-off day is mandatory for everyone.

 Preparation evening: After the publication of the assigned course groups, each group will arrange for a preparation evening.
 This evening is planned in coordination with the instructors and participants.
 Course: All courses are given between the start of July until the end of August.
 The C2 will be 7 days (6 nights).
 You will be assigned by the ZP Commission in a given week.
 Attempts are being made to maintain the preferred weeks of the participant as much as possible.
 Unfortunately, this is not always possible.
 In addition, we strive for intersacial course groups.

 Are you already convinced that this is what you want?
-Sign ups will close March 7nd.
+Sign up via this link.